How it works

 Pressed flowers are a thing of beauty and a great way to have a treasured keepsake of your day.
 As flowers are a natural product, some changes will occur during the pressing stages and some natural colour changes will occur.
 Some flowers press more easily than others and some hardly change colour at all.
 Follow me on Instagram to see examples of pressed flowers and wedding bouquets to get an idea of what to expect- each bouquet is unique and we can discuss the style you'd like when you book in.

 If you want to discuss your bouquet with me before booking, please just contact me here.

 How much will it cost?

 This depends on your flowers, style and frame that you’d like.
 Different flowers need to be treated differently when pressing so every bouquet is individual.
-I will discuss approximate costs with you once I know what type of flowers are in your bouquet to give you an idea.
+I will discuss approximate costs with you once I know what type of flowers are in your bouquet to give you an idea, however prices start from £260.
+If you'd like more frames to give to loved ones, let me know and I'll provide a bespoke bundle quote.
 Contact me here for queries before you decide to book.